hanhctf/hanhctf.github.io/_posts/2024-06-17-THM-Airplane.md

 # Summary

-> - LFI in homepage.
+> - LFI on the homepage.
 > - App is running on port 6048 --> Exploit get revershell.
 > - Priv with SUID.